Danielle-tech-elements/claims-denial-trends-analysis/README.md

-# claims-denial-trends-analysis
-Analysis of healthcare claim denial trends to identify root causes, financial impact, and opportunities to improve reimbursement.
+# Claims Denial Trends Analysis

+## Overview
-This project analyzes healthcare claim denials to identify the most common denial reasons, payer-specific trends, and financial impact.
-The goal is to provide actionable insights that can reduce denial rates and improve reimbursement efficiency.
+This project analyzes healthcare claim denial trends to identify common denial reasons, payer-specific patterns, and financial impact.
+The goal is to provide actionable insights that can help reduce denial rates and improve reimbursement outcomes.

+## Business Problem
+Claim denials create significant financial and operational challenges for healthcare organizations.
+Understanding why claims are denied and which factors drive the highest denial rates is essential for improving revenue cycle performance.

+## Tools (Planned)
+- SQL
+- Python (pandas, matplotlib)
+- Excel